 Together, the above analysis provides a compelling initial case for global health and development as an important cause area: it is large in scale, apparently tractable and relatively neglected, and is backed up by strong evidence.

-Cost-effectiveness analyses attempt to quantify how much good can be done with a given amount of money.
-Although these analyses require us to make a number of simplifying assumptions, we believe they form an important part of assessing the impact that can be had in a given cause area.
+Cost-effectiveness analyses attempt to quantify how much good can be done with a given amount of money.19 Although these analyses require us to make a number of simplifying assumptions, we believe they form an important part of assessing the impact that can be had in a given cause area.20

-It is possible to save lives via health interventions in the developing world at very low cost.
-The eradication of smallpox, for example, is estimated to have cost around $1.6 billion.
-If we conservatively estimate that this saved 60 million lives, this works out at ~$25 per life saved.
+It is sometimes possible to save lives via health interventions in the developing world at very low cost.
+The eradication of smallpox, for example, is estimated to have cost around $1.6 billion.21 If we conservatively estimate that this saved 60 million lives,22 then it cost about $25 per life saved.

-This is ridiculously effective when we consider that the UK’s National Health Service will spend tens of thousands of pounds to save just a year of healthy life.
+This is ridiculously effective when we consider that the UK’s National Health Service will spend tens of thousands of pounds to save just a year of healthy life.23

 These cost-effectiveness estimates rely on some subjective inputs, but they are based on the results of high-quality randomised controlled trials (RCTs).
 RCTs involve giving a treatment (e.g. insecticide-treated bednets) to half of a population, randomly selected, while the other half are given no treatment (or a placebo/control).
 We can then measure differences in outcomes between the two groups, where any differences should be due to the treatment alone.
 These RCTs should therefore give unbiased estimates of the impact of the treatment.